 Suppose a scientific community is presented with a set of related species that have been fully sequenced.
 Experimenters around the world are doing experiments on individual species under various conditions at different times.
 Some species enjoy more experimental attention than others.
 Whereas an individual scientist may be interested in one or a few species, the community as a whole is interested in increasing knowledge about all the related species as efficiently as possible.

 Our vision is to construct species-specific networks of ever-better quality on sets of related species.
 For each species s, we will use the experiments on s, but also the experiments on phylogenetically neighboring species s1, s2, ...
-The approaches we will use to infer network edges include intra-species techniques (cis-element analysis, biclustering, time series analysis, knockout analysis) and inter-species techniques (orthology of genes and, when available, cis-binding sites).
-In the complete vision, every experiment on species s will add edges (or increase the confidence in edges) to s as well as to neighboring species.
-Moreover, the machine learning model that gives rise to these predictions will also give rise to a framework for suggesting how to direct experimental effort on species s for the inference of new edges or increasing the confidence in existing edges on s and its neighbors.
+The approaches we will use to infer network edges include intra-species techniques (cis-element analysis, biclustering, time-series analysis, knockout analysis (where feasible)) and inter-species techniques (orthology of genes and, when available, cis-binding sites).
+In the complete vision, every experiment on species s will add edges (or increase the confidence in intergenic-edges) to s as well as to neighboring species.
+Moreover, the machine-learning model that gives rise to these predictions will also give rise to a framework for suggesting how to direct experimental effort on species s for the inference of new edges or increasing the confidence in existing edges on s and its neighbors.
 With the advent of multi-species biclustering [Genome Biol.
 2010;11(9):R96.
 Epub 2010 Sep 29.
 Multi-species integrative biclustering.
 Waltman P, Kacmarczyk T, Bate AR, Kearns DB, Reiss DJ, Eichenberger P, Bonneau R], co-regulated modules as well as edges will be found.

-This project proposes to use, as a test case, 20 recently sequenced plant species <list them and refer to figure>, most of which have been barely explored.
-We will then collect and develop software that infers edges using inter-species and intra-species techniques.
-This is timely, because many plant species will soon be sequenced and then expression data will be available.
-Therefore it is of interest to combine information about a species with information about neighboring species.
+This project proposes to use, as a test case, 20 recently sequenced plant species <list them and refer to figure>.
+Owing to new next-gen sequencing techniques, genomic data such as transcriptomic has been generated, but most have been barely explored at the level of gene interaction networks.
+We will use the genome sequences and transcriptome data to collect and develop software that infers gene-interaction edges using inter-species and intra-species techniques.
+This is timely, because many additional plant species will soon be sequenced and then expression data will be available.
+Therefore, it is of interest to combine information about a species with information about neighboring species.
 The approach and pipeline tools we develop will be deployed using a gaggle-based <ref> interface, so biological tools can have easy access to it.
 Our project addresses several of the ABI goals:

 1. New algorithms for network inference: Neighborly Network Inference methods for expression (Aim 1) and the generalization to other kinds of edges (Aim 2)